KICKING HORSE PEDESTRIAN BRIDGE

-Located in the heart of downtown Golden, BC, this 48 metre long bridge is framed of Douglas fir and white oak and is the longest timber frame clear span in Canada.
+The 156 foot Kicking Horse Pedestrian Bridge located in the heart of downtown Golden, BC is the longest timber frame clear span in Canada.